-The Origin of the Greatest Happiness Theories of Utilitarianism and Consequentialism
+The Origin of Normative Ethics and its Theories (like the Greatest Happiness Theories of Utilitarianism and Consequentialism)

 What is Utilitarian / Consequentialist / Greatest Happiness Theory?
 Each is a slightly different name for the general theory that “that which does the most good (the most happiness) for the most people is the best”.
 This theory generally ranks spiritual and intellectual happiness (higher orders) over lower order animal happiness (why the world shouldn’t be run by pleasure seeking and vices).
-There are many sub-types to this theory, including vitally, “rule-“, “act-“, and “two-level-” versions which allow room to create “mixed” theories that embrace Deontological ethics (theories that don’t just accept the realist idea that “the ends always justify the means” with no other moral considerations).
-TIP: Not all justifications needed to understand the nuances of the theory are given in this paragraph, but that is the gist.
+There are many sub-types to this theory, including vitally, “rule-“, “act-“, and “two-level-” versions which allow room to create “mixed” theories that embrace Deontological ethics (theories that don’t just accept the realist idea that “the ends always justify the means” with no other moral considerations) and Virtue ethics (theories that treat virtue as a human property; a more idealist approach).
+TIP: Not all justifications needed to understand the nuances of ethics theory are given in this paragraph, but that is “the gist”.

 An Introduction to Aristotle’s Nicomachean Ethics – A Macat Philosophy Analysis.